 We do share your information with third parties, for example with employers regarding your qualifications, accreditations, examinations and training.
 We do this for the performance of your membership contract with us or where we have another lawful basis for doing so.

 We may share your information with third parties such as accountants, legal teams, regulators and other professional bodies.
 We would do this for the effective performance of your membership contract with us, and/or so that we can comply with any legal obligations.

-We may also share your information with third parties where we outsource certain functions, including but not limited to, our payroll and logistics functions, assessment service providers and other service products that we use.
+We may also share your information with third parties where we outsource certain functions, including but not limited to, our payroll and logistics functions, assessment service providers, membership retention and engagement functions and other service products that we use.
 We would do this, for the effective performance of your membership contract with us, and for our legitimate interests, such as the effective financial and business management of CII.